Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 We have been

-in line again and the 16th.
+in line again since the 16th.
 Since

 my Birthday I have had a bad attack